 For example, a cup of berries is 3.6 grams of fiber, while a cup of sweet potatoes is 8 grams: same cup but better results with the sweet potatoes.
 Also, you could eat a 1/2 cup of Fiber One Cereal, which will give you more calories than the 2 cups of berries and sweet potatoes.
 By choosing a smaller portion and more fiber, you can reach your daily fiber intake faster.

 Taste helps you reach your total fiber goals.

 You never have to motivate someone to eat foods they like.
-Thus, the fruits which taste delicious provide some of the best options.
+Thus, fruits that taste delicious provide some of the best options.
 Once dieters get past the fact that the sugar in fruit is healthy, they have no problems staying on a vegetable and fruit diet.
-So here is a trick question for you: how much energy do 100 calories of fruit and 100 calories of meat provide you?
+So here is a trick question: how much energy do 100 calories of fruit and 100 calories of meat provide you?
 Hopefully, you said 100 calories.

 Planning your meals around fiber helps you reach your total fiber goals.

-Knowing how much fiber you need to eat each day and planning out ways to eat it is a simple but effective way to reach your total fiber goals.
+Knowing how much fiber you need each day and planning out ways to eat it is a simple but effective way to reach your total fiber goals.

 For example, if you determine you need 40 grams to maintain good cholesterol levels and stay regular (once or twice a day) and if you eat five times a day (breakfast, lunch, dinner, and two snacks), then you could plan for 9 grams at each meal.

 But you could mix it up and prepare for 10 grams in your meals and 5 grams in your snacks.
 How you want to get to the 40 grams is clearly up to you, but always start with the numbers first and then add the foods that help you reach the number.